Cooper-lab/mint/notes/produc-spec.md

    - **Data Commons Registry**: Git-based catalog system for tracking all lab projects and their metadata.
    - **Wasabi S3**: Used for DVC remote storage with per-project bucket creation.
    - **Local Stata Integration**: Requires Python integration (`pystata` or shell calls) within Stata.
+   - **Cross-Platform Stata Detection**: Automatic detection of Stata executables on Windows, macOS, and Linux using platform-specific methods.
+   - **Platform-Aware Command Execution**: DVC pipelines use appropriate command separators (`&&` vs `&`) and directory execution patterns.

 ### 8.2.
 Data storage & privacy
    - **Metadata**: Stored in the private `data-commons-registry` GitHub repo (YAML format).